doranur/patch/README.md

 ## Overview
 Patch is a social community to cultivate ideas and explore design.
 Users can upload their own content, explore other users posts, and categorize their favorite items via likes / comments.
 Site influences include Dribbble, Pinterest, and Reddit.

+* Users can sign-in / sign-out
+* Users can create posts
+* Posts have comments, images, voting

 ## Technology Stack
 * Ruby on Rails
 * CSS / SASS